TITLE Associate Director, Planning, Design & Construction

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists in ensuring the success of Planning, Design & Construction by working with the University Architect and Director of Planning, Design & Construction to coordinate the development of goals and objectives that are consistent and supportive of the institutional mission of the University and Division of Administrative Services and evaluates progress toward their achievement.
+1. Assists in ensuring the success of Planning, Design and Construction by working with the University Architect and Director of Planning, Design and Construction to coordinate the development of goals and objectives that are consistent and supportive of the institutional mission of the University and Division for Administrative Services and evaluates progress toward their achievement.

 2. Advises the University Architect and senior members of administration as requested in regard to planning, design, and construction issues.

 3. Assists with the development and maintenance of the campus master plan by considering the program and growth needs of the University and applying expertise to generally determine the effect that future facilities might have on existing infrastructure and requirements for the expansion of infrastructure to support the master plan; the master plan supports the mission of the University with detailed short-, mid-, and long-term plans for campus facilities and infrastructure to meet the needs of the University and is a tool to guide development of the campus.

 4. Assists in working with all components of Administrative Services, as well as other University academic and administrative staff, to develop a thorough and effective process for gathering information for the campus master plan as well as planned capital projects and physical improvements and facilitates the process to ensure that a valid campus master plan is developed and maintained and that completed construction projects meet the needs of the various campus constituencies who will use the facilities.